ernacktob/asyncio/README.md

 # asyncio
-Simple C library for multithreading and eventloop.
+Simple C library for asynchronous computation and event processing.

-This is currently a work in progress...
+To build, simply type the command:
+$ ./build.sh